apache/airflow/docs/apache-airflow/best-practices.rst

   @task
   def my_task():
-      var = Variable.get("foo")  # This is ok since my_task is called only during task run, not during DAG scan. print(var)
+      var = Variable.get("foo")  # This is ok since my_task is called only during task run, not during Dag scan. print(var)

 For security purpose, you're recommended to use the :ref:`Secrets Backend<secrets_backend_configuration>`